What happens when a student becomes habitually truant from school?

 Back to Top

-What if a district cannot engage the parent in the absence intervention team after three good faith attempts?
+What if a school or district cannot engage the parent in the absence intervention team after three good faith attempts?

-The district must make three good faith efforts to engage the student’s parent, guardian custodian, guardian ad litem, or temporary custodian, as outlined in the district’s local policy.
+The school or district must make three good faith efforts to engage the student’s parent, guardian, custodian, guardian ad litem, or temporary custodian, as outlined in the school or district’s local policy.
 If the parent is unable to participate in the absence intervention team, the student’s parent may appoint a parent designee, such as a relative or other trusted adult.

-If, after three good faith attempts, the district is unable to ensure participation of the parent or the parent’s designee, the team can develop the student’s absence intervention plan without the parent.
-Districts have seven days after the plan’s completion to send the plan to the student’s parents.
+If, after three good faith attempts, the school or district is unable to ensure participation of the parent or the parent’s designee, the team can develop the student’s absence intervention plan without the parent.
+Schools and districts have seven days after the plan’s completion to send the plan to the student’s parents.

 Back to Top